 Erosion and water pools along the cliff top.

-My stalwart companion & guide, Linda, enjoys the view of Pueblo Bonito from the cliff edge.
+My friend and stalwart guide, Linda, enjoys the view of Pueblo Bonito from the cliff edge.

 Returning from the view of Pueblo Bonito, this is where one enters the cleft to follow the trail back down.